AdaCore/gnatstudio/docs/users_guide/vcs.rst

 left-click what you want to select or remove.

 There are different contextual menu entries depending on the position on the screen.

-An empty area has only the following option:
+* An empty area has only the following option:

-*Create new activity*
+  * :guilabel:`Create new activity`

     Create a new activity.
 Edit the name by double clicking on it.

-On an activity line, the contextual menu contains:
+* On an activity line, the contextual menu contains:

-*Group commit*
+  * :guilabel:`Group commit`

     This is a selectable menu entry, activated only if the VCS supports atomic commit and absolute filenames.
 See :ref:`The_VCS_node` for full details.

-*Create new activity*
+  * :guilabel:`Create new activity`

     Create a new activity.
 Edit the name by double clicking on it.

-*Re-open activity / Close activity*
+  * :guilabel:`Re-open activity / Close activity`

     If the activity is closed, re-open it.
 If open, close the activity.

-*Delete activity*
+  * :guilabel:`Delete activity`

     Remove the activity.

-*Commit activity*
+  * :guilabel:`Commit activity`

     Commit the activity.
 If group commit is activated then the commit log content is generated using a fully configurable template file.
 See :ref:`Files`.
 If group commit is not activated, the log content for each activity file is the file log concatenated with the activity log.
 After this operation the file's log are removed but the activity log is retained as documentation.

-*Query status*
+  * :guilabel:`Query status`

     Query the status for all source files contained in the activity.

-*Update*
+  * :guilabel:`Update`

     Update all source files contained in the activity.

-*Compare against head revision*
+  * :guilabel:`Compare against head revision`

     Show a visual comparison between the local activity files and the most recent version of those files in the repository.

-*Build patch file*
+  * :guilabel:`Build patch file`

     Create a patch file (in text format) for the activity.
 The patch file contains a header (the activity log and file's logs) and the diff of each file.
 The header format is fully configurable using a template file.
 See :ref:`Files`.

-*Edit revision log*
+  * :guilabel:`Edit revision log`

     Edit the current revision log for activity.
 This log is shared with all the activity files.

-*Remove revision log*
+  * :guilabel:`Remove revision log`

     Remove the current revision log for activity.
 This menu is present only if the activity revision log exists.

-On a line containing a filename, the contextual menu contains:
+* On a line containing a filename, the contextual menu contains:

-*Create new activity*
+  * :guilabel:`Create new activity`

     Create a new activity.
 Edit the name by double clicking on it.

-*Remove from activity*
+  * :guilabel:`Remove from activity`

     Remove the selected file from the activity and delete the activity log.

-*Edit revision log*
+  * :guilabel:`Edit revision log`

     Edit the current revision log for the selected file.

 .. _The_VCS_Menu: